LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

 ### Phone Storage is Full

 This was recently reported by a user.
-His phone storage was almost full and the reported error messages was:
+His phone storage was almost full and the reported error messages for Loop was:

 *  `Sqlite Error: A Sqlite Error Occurred: (13) Database or Disk is Full`

+The error message from Dexcom was not as helpful.
+If you see this, check your phone storage:

+* `The Dexcom G6 app has stopped working.
+Please delete the app from your device and redownload it from the App Store`

 Solution: clear up space on your phone.